openmpf/openmpf-docker/README.md

 If you set the first two properties to false, then when you restart the Docker Compose deployment you will need to manually add the node to the OpenMPF cluster using the Nodes UI and configure it.
-You will also need to manually remove the old service configuration entry for the previous node that is no longer available.
-Note that because Docker creates new containers when the deployment is restarted, each with a new unique ID, the service configuration cannot be reused between deployments.

-!!!
-TEST SINGLE-HOST DEPLOYMENT: Make sure this is accurate !!!
+The service configuration is not persisted between deployments.

 #### Monitor the Containers